 What's astonishing about Along Came a Spider is that we are given a seemingly brilliant criminal profiler... but we don't get to see him really figure anything out.
 One of the joys of a detective story is watching our hero put the pieces together using logic, elementary deduction, and craftiness.
 (Kurosawa's High and Low is an excellent example.)
 In this film, however, most of the big discoveries are made using imaginary high tech equipment or convenient guesswork.

 Worse still, almost none of it even matters to the story as a whole.
-Loose ends abound: they discover the kidnapper's real identity, and yet they refer to him by his assumed name throughout the rest of the story.
-The kidnapper worked as a teacher at the little girl's school for two years, and yet nobody knew anything about him, or where he lived.
+Loose ends abound: they discover the kidnapper's real identity, yet they refer to him by his assumed name throughout the rest of the story.
+The kidnapper worked as a teacher at the little girl's school for two years, yet nobody knew anything about him, including where he lived.
 The filmmakers hope you will forget all this after one major shockeroo plot twist near the end.
 After you gasp, however, you quickly realize that even that has no basis in logic.
 It's just more silliness.